AmirNaghibi/CleanCode/ch01_clean_code.md

     the dependencies minimal to ease maintenance, error handling complete according to an articulated strategy

-- Bad code tries to do too much, clean code is focused and it does one thing well.
+- Bad code tries to do too much, clean code is FOCUSED and it does one thing well.

 - Minimal dependencies.